oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 H3's native 768×1344 cap and is visibly sharper, but 15 s at that size is the heaviest ask on a 24 GB card.
 MiniMax's 2K mode (hosted `H3-Regenerate-2K`) is absent from the open-weights release, so there is no 2K path here.

+**fps is a model constant, not a setting.** `CreateVideo.fps` is a required FLOAT whose ComfyUI default is 30.0, but H3 generates at exactly 24 and the frame-grid expression already hard-codes `a * 24`, so a wrong value desyncs audio from picture.
+The node ships at 24 and is titled `Join beats — 24 fps (H3 is fixed at 24, do not change)` rather than promoted into the control panel, and the how-to note repeats the sentence.

+**VRAM.** Weights total 59.1 GB (19.5 + 19.5 + 14.6 + 4.9 + 0.6) and the chained design loads
+both checkpoints per Run.
+24 GB works but offloads heavily and swaps checkpoints mid-Run; 48 GB keeps one checkpoint plus the text encoder resident (~34 GB) so a beat samples without swapping;
+80 GB holds both checkpoints plus the encoder (~54 GB) so the beat-1 → beat-2 handoff is free too.
+GPU class matters directly here and CPU cores do not — sampling is GPU-bound — which is why the `gpu` resource carries the guidance in its `description` and the `min` / `recommended` counts stay at 1 (`gpu` is a discrete count, not a size, and `ServiceTemplateSchema` is `.strict()`, so there is no VRAM field to invent).

 Pick a persistent-storage bucket on launch: it holds ComfyUI's whole base directory, and without one the roughly 59 GB of weights (two 19.5 GB checkpoints, a 14.6 GB text encoder,